EIGHT LEGS OFF THE APPALACHIAN TRAIL, Original Horror Short Story

 In total survival mode, Katie barely stopped to take notice, barreling out of the woods to a cliff.
 Below, the waters raged.
 “Wait, did we do all the way to New River Gorge?”

 Katie struggled to shift her glance over right shoulder.
 Was she bound.
 She couldn’t move anything else.
 Then she saw it.
 The thing that had Cynthia in silent tears.
 Katie imagined there should be some loud orchestra accompanying the montrous sight.
-Robert appeared a lifeless puppet in the clutches of a creature.
-Katie could not accept this reality.
-This man that knew her more intimately than any other was like a fly, now being drain by a giant spider.

 She looked back to Cynthia who wanted to scream but could not.
 They were paralyzed.
 Katie did her best to remain calm.
 Don’t panic!
 You panic?
 You die.

-Katie took inventory of her surroundings, now noticing the extent of silk fibers and rocks and thick branches that formed this beast’s lair.
-Numerous escape plots flooded her mind, ignoring the anxiety of impending doom as she realized a number of the branches were actually piles of bones.
+Numerous escape plots flooded her mind, ignoring the anxiety of impending doom as she realized a number of the branches were actually human bones.
+One of the rocks was now staring at her.

 , ,